angle-health/slate/source/index.html.md

 ]
 ```

-This endpoint allows the broker to update Angle Health if an employee needs to be removed from coverage.
+This endpoint allows the client to update Angle Health's systems if an employee needs to be removed from coverage.
 The last day of coverage is returned from Angle Health's API to the client.
 Coverage for all dependents of the employee is also terminated.
 Coverage end date is returned for each member.

 ### HTTP Request